 Yevgeny Sudbin has been hailed by London’s Daily Telegraph as “potentially one of the greatest pianists of the 21st century.”
 He has appeared with distinguished conductors and symphony orchestras throughout the United States, Europe, Asia, Australia and New Zealand including London Philharmonic, BBC Philharmonic and BBC Scottish orchestras, Australian Chamber Orchestra, Singapore Symphony, Bergen, Czech and Warsaw philharmonics, Budapest, Belgium and Tampere philharmonic orchestras and the European Union Orchestra.
 In the US, he has appeared with the symphony orchestras of Atlanta, Seattle, San Francisco, Utah, New Jersey, Indianapolis, Kansas City, and the Vancouver Symphony in Canada.
-In the 2014-15 season, he debuted in Mexico, performing Tchaikovsky’s Piano Concerto with the Jalisco Philharmonic.
-In 2015, he makes his Chicago debut as soloist at the opening concert of the Grant Park Music Festival, performing Rachmaninoff’s Piano Concerto No. 1 with Music Director, Carlos Kalmar and in the 2015-16 season performs Beethoven’s Concerto No. 1 with Atlanta symphony Orchestra, also under Maestro Kalmar.
+In 2015, he made his Chicago debut as soloist at the opening concert of the Grant Park Music Festival, performing Rachmaninoff’s Piano Concerto No. 1 with Music Director, Carlos Kalmar.
+In the 2015-16 season he performs Beethoven’s Concerto No. 1 with Atlanta Symphony Orchestra, and with Osmo Vänskä at the Tapiola Festival.
+He also performs all Beethoven concerti with Vänskä and the Minnesota Orchestra, and has engagements in France, with L’Orchestre de Lyon under Leonard Slatkin.

 His recitals have found him performing annually in Wigmore Hall’s Master Series, in concert halls such as Zurich’s Tonhalle, Concertgebouw in Amsterdam and recital series in Atlanta, Boston, Baltimore, New York City, Kansas City, Seattle, Cincinnati, Puerto Rico, and Montreal, also the International Piano Series (Southbank Centre, London) and the Serate Musicali (Milan).
 He has played at many festivals including Aspen, the Gilmore and Singapore music festivals, Lincoln Center’s Mostly Mozart Festival, Grand Teton Music Festival, BBC Proms, and the Verbier Festival (Switzerland).